mvrdevelopment/gdtf-din-spec/gdtf-spec.md

            <Attribute Name="IrisStrobe" Pretty="Strobe" MainAttribute="Iris" Feature="Beam.Beam" PhysicalUnit="Frequency" />
               <SubPhysicalUnit Type="Duration" PhysicalUnit="Time" PhysicalFrom="0.3" PhysicalTo="0.3"/> This defines the duration of the on time of the iris.
               <SubPhysicalUnit Type="TimeOffset" PhysicalUnit="Percent" PhysicalFrom="100" PhysicalTo="100"/> This defines the offset of the end of the strobe from the start as percentage of the total period.
-              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="TODO" PhysicalTo="TODO"/> This defines the minimum percentage to which the iris closes.
+              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="0" PhysicalTo="0"/> This defines the minimum percentage to which the iris closes.
            <Attribute Name="IrisStrobeRandom" Pretty="Random Strobe" MainAttribute="Iris" Feature="Beam.Beam" PhysicalUnit="Frequency" />
               <SubPhysicalUnit Type="Duration" PhysicalUnit="Time" PhysicalFrom="0.3" PhysicalTo="0.3"/> This defines the duration of the on time of the iris.
-              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="TODO" PhysicalTo="TODO"/> This defines the minimum percentage to which the iris closes.
+              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="0" PhysicalTo="0"/> This defines the minimum percentage to which the iris closes.
            <Attribute Name="IrisPulseClose" Pretty="Pulse Close" MainAttribute="Iris" Feature="Beam.Beam" PhysicalUnit="Frequency" />
               <SubPhysicalUnit Type="DutyCycle" PhysicalUnit="Percent" PhysicalFrom="100" PhysicalTo="100"/> This defines the fraction of one period in which the pulse of the iris is on.
               <SubPhysicalUnit Type="TimeOffset" PhysicalUnit="Percent" PhysicalFrom="100" PhysicalTo="100"/> This defines the offset of the end of the pulse from the start as percentage of the total period.
-              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="TODO" PhysicalTo="TODO"/> This defines the minimum percentage to which the iris closes.
+              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="0" PhysicalTo="0"/> This defines the minimum percentage to which the iris closes.
            <Attribute Name="IrisPulseOpen" Pretty="Pulse Open" MainAttribute="Iris" Feature="Beam.Beam" PhysicalUnit="Frequency" />
               <SubPhysicalUnit Type="DutyCycle" PhysicalUnit="Percent" PhysicalFrom="100" PhysicalTo="100"/> This defines the fraction of one period in which the pulse of the iris is on.
               <SubPhysicalUnit Type="TimeOffset" PhysicalUnit="Percent" PhysicalFrom="100" PhysicalTo="100"/> This defines the offset of the end of the pulse from the start as percentage of the total period.
-              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="TODO" PhysicalTo="TODO"/> This defines the minimum percentage to which the iris closes.
+              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="0" PhysicalTo="0"/> This defines the minimum percentage to which the iris closes.
            <Attribute Name="IrisRandomPulseClose" Pretty="Random Pulse Close" MainAttribute="Iris" Feature="Beam.Beam" PhysicalUnit="Frequency" />
-              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="TODO" PhysicalTo="TODO"/> This defines the minimum percentage to which the iris closes.
+              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="0" PhysicalTo="0"/> This defines the minimum percentage to which the iris closes.
            <Attribute Name="IrisRandomPulseOpen" Pretty="Random Pulse Open" MainAttribute="Iris" Feature="Beam.Beam" PhysicalUnit="Frequency" />
-              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="TODO" PhysicalTo="TODO"/> This defines the minimum percentage to which the iris closes.
+              <SubPhysicalUnit Type="MinimumOpening" PhysicalUnit="Percent" PhysicalFrom="0" PhysicalTo="0"/> This defines the minimum percentage to which the iris closes.
            <Attribute Name="Frost(n)" Pretty="Frost(n)" Feature="Beam.Beam" />
            <Attribute Name="Frost(n)PulseOpen" Pretty="Pulse Open (n)" MainAttribute="Frost(n)" Feature="Beam.Beam" PhysicalUnit="Frequency" />
               <SubPhysicalUnit Type="DutyCycle" PhysicalUnit="Percent" PhysicalFrom="100" PhysicalTo="100"/> This defines the fraction of one period in which the pulse of the frost is on.